vmware-archive/purser/README.md

 ### Installing

-Kuber is currently supported on Linux [Add Flavors and Versions].
-Windows support is currently in development.
+Kuber is currently supported on Linux [Add Flavors and Versions] and OS X. Windows support is currently in development.

 1. _Download Kuber [installer](https://fillInURl)_
 2. _Run kuber_install.sh_